eucalypto/tech-solutions/README.md

 ## Attribution & Methodology

-Solutions documented here have been discovered through various means, including use of AI-assisted tools (Perplexity AI) for research and problem-solving.
+Solutions documented here have been discovered through various means, including use of AI-assisted tools for research and problem-solving.
 Each solution entry includes:

 - **Problem statement**: Clear description of the issue encountered
 - **Context**: Device specifications, software versions, error messages, environment details